jondbrown2007/resume-v2/index.markdown

 ## Personal Details
 **Highest level of education:** Secondary School total years: 4

 ## Work Experience
 ### Social Media Manager
 **Girls Gone Wellness Podcast**

 I worked with the Girls Gone Wellness podcast for a Co-op program alongside another student.
-I handled the clips for each podcast episode.
-I helped them create their YouTube Channel.
+I handled the clips for each podcast episode and helped them create their YouTube Channel.